 We welcome our registrars and medical students to these meetings whilst you are on placement with us.
 We would encourage you to present any quality improvement work you do with us at these meetings too.

-We are aiming to upskill our contraceptive fitting team to include a Faculty Registered Trainer, allowing us to train contraceptive coil and implant fitters of the future and help them achieve their letters of competence (LoC-IUD and Loc-SDI).
-Keep an eye on this section for updates.
+Dr Stephens is now a Faculty Registered Trainer, allowing us to train contraceptive coil and implant fitters of the future and help them achieve their letters of competence (LoC-IUD and Loc-SDI).